vesperale1112/MedicalNER-Qwen3/schemas/treatment_article_kg_screening_prompt.md

 Use each relation literally and preserve its listed direction.
 Relations not listed here are not allowed.

 Tool rule: Assessment assesses_for Disease, Symptom, or Risk; a named clinical Assessment Scale evaluates Disease, or measures Symptom or Disease.
-If the text explicitly links a tool to its target, retain that fact even when the tool is an eligibility measure or RCT outcome.
+A tool explicitly linked to its target still qualifies when used as an eligibility measure or RCT outcome.
+Positive: "PHQ-9 measured depressive symptoms" supports Assessment Scale measures Symptom.
+Negative: "Newcastle-Ottawa Scale assessed study quality" is not a clinical Assessment Scale.

 Risk-factor rule: environmental exposures and other disease risk factors are Etiology, not Risk.
-Use Etiology contributes_to Disease, Risk, or Symptom for an explicit increase or association; use causes only for explicit causation and never reverse the direction.
+Use contributes_to for an explicit increase or association and causes only for explicit causation.
+Positive: "Air pollution was associated with increased depression risk" supports Etiology contributes_to Disease, not causes; air pollution is Etiology, not Risk.

+Treatment-effect rule: an affirmative finding that an identifiable Medication, Treatment, or Treatment Plan reduces, improves, or relieves an explicit Symptom supports relieved_by, including an RCT or meta-analysis outcome.
+Positive: "Treatment X significantly reduced fatigue" supports fatigue relieved_by Treatment X. Negative: disease-level improvement, aims, treatment assignment, and non-significant or negative results do not support relieved_by.

+Use/indication rule: explicit general-use wording such as "approved for", "an evidence-based treatment for", or "used in clinical practice to treat" supports Medication.indication or Treatment.indication.
+General efficacy, study-arm assignment, or "evaluated in patients with" does not.

 DECISION